 You may travel by a rented car or by public transportation.

 Bucharest has a good Metro system.
 All the towns are serviced by buses, trams or taxis which are very good value by western European standards.
+You may install the Moovit app which will is very intuitive to guide you to all public transportation.

-In Romania the taxi is very cheap.
+In Romania the taxi is quite cheap.

 In general it is recommended that taxis are booked using one of the various methods available, rather than hailed on the street.
 This is especially the case where vehicles do not have a meter or display fares.